-Events like the earthquake and tsunami in Japan provide riveting images of a prosperous nation and everyday lives turned completely upside down, forever changed within minutes.
+Natural disasters like major earthquakes, tsunamis, avalanches, tornadoes, hurricanes, floods and blizzards provide riveting images of nations and everyday lives turned completely upside down, forever changed within minutes by Mother Nature.

-Media reports indicate that Japan was considered to be prepared more than any other country in terms of earthquake and nuclear disaster preparedness.
-Yet Mother Nature told Japan and the world otherwise.
-Japan is a stark reality as to why being prepared for natural disaster emergencies in your business is so vital.
-As witnessed with the Japan catastrophe, no one is ever fully ready for a calamity of such force.
-But the better prepared you and your management team are, the better the chances of your company’s survival in the event of a natural disaster or other emergency.
+Throughout the year media reports demonstrate to us a stark reality as to why being prepared for natural disaster emergencies in your business is so vital.
+No one is ever fully ready for a calamity of such force let alone the electricity or your office computers being off for even a few hours.
+The better prepared you and your management team are, the better the chances of your company’s survival in the event of a natural disaster or other emergency.

 The last thing you need, whether in good business times or challenging business times, is to have something totally unexpected happen such as an emergency or natural disaster and have no business plan in place.
 Ready to respond and put into action immediately.